canmom/canmom.github.io/_posts/animation/2021-06-28-perspective-tricks.md

 {% include figure.html alt="A steeply sloping riverbank divided into regular slabs.
 One figure stands by the water, a second at the top of the bank." src="embed/animation/perspective/64-figures-on-riverbank.png" %}

 Now, we want these figures to cast shadows.
 So let's put the sun somewhere in our picture---and make sure it's above the plane's vanishing line so the plane is not fully in shadow!
 (When the sun is close to this vanishing line, you'll get long, dramatic shadows.
 When it's far away---outside the picture area, generally---you'll get smaller shadows.)
 We also need to know the direction of the plane's normal.
-If you go to the effort of constructing it, the vanishing point of the normal is a long way outside the picture plane, but I drew some example normals so you get an idea where it is.
+If you go to the effort of constructing it, the vanishing point of the normal is a long way outside the picture frame, but I drew some example normals so you get an idea where it is.

 {% include figure.html alt="The same riverbank, now with the sun located near the top of the picture, above the vanishing line of the riverbank." src="embed/animation/perspective/65-riverbank-sun-normal.png" %}